 If you are wondering how to make Chocolate Fondue, it is honestly as easy as melting chocolate and cream together.
 This decadent dessert isn't something you see everyday at parties, but it really should be!
 It's interactive and so simple to throw together.

-You can use a fondue pot if you have one, but a slow cooker, insulated bowl, or a double boiler will also work.
-Here's the fondue pot that I'm using.
-This is a highly rated one from Amazon with an actual burner below the pot.
+You can use a fondue pot if you have one, but a slow cooker, insulated bowl or a double boiler will also work.

 Chocolate Fondue Video Tutorial